 The ‘Afrocentric’ paradigm laid down by Dr. Molefi Asante is ideologically illusory.
-There is no ‘circle’ which bounds the place he identifies.
+There is no ‘circle’ which bounds the place he identifies as Africa.
 And thus there is no center.
-It is a thesis intentionally and negligently supported by numerous false premises.
+It is a thesis he intentionally and negligently supports by numerous false premises.
 All of those premises have been and are now proffered as facts, but such are in fact false.

-For those reasons the implication in the basic assumption of ‘Afro-Centrism’, i.e., that descendants of slaves in the America can find, experience, and express a higher ethnic unity by means of his ideology is impossible.
-It therefore must be rejected as a logically defective ideology.
+For those reasons the implication in the basic assumption of ‘Afro-Centrism’, i.e., that descendants of slaves in America can find, experience, and express a higher ethnic unity by means of his ideology is impossible.
+Afro-Centrism, therefore, must be rejected as a logically defective ideology.

 MICRO NOT MACRO

 His central thesis is that ‘Africa exists’.
 He does not address that in his definition of Afrocentricity.
 But the truth is that ‘Africa’ as a concept does not correspond to anything which exists objectively.
 The term ‘Africa’ has no existential import.
 That is because the continent designated ‘Africa’ was named by Europeans after a Roman military general named ‘Scipio–Africanuus’ (236-183 BCE).
 Therefore, we cannot affirmatively quantify the concept of ‘Africa’.
 We can only qualify it by saying that ‘Africa is not’.
 The Continent has a slave name.
 It is Continent X.

 Thus, their adoption of the moniker ‘Afro-Centric’ and then making the argument that ‘African’ names adopted by descendants of slaves in the Americas are a sign of being a member of a universal culture is wrong.
 In truth, scholars such as Dr. Molefi Asante are instead using Afro-Centrism as a wedge to further divide and confuse the descendants of ex-slaves in the Americas.